ssp21/ssp21-spec/ssp21.md

 ### Overview

-The following steps are performed.
-This high-level description is not normative.
-A more rigorous definition is given in a later section.
+The following steps are performed during a successful handshake.
+Error handling is described in a following section.

 1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.